-Please note that the requirements for the M.S. in Chemistry are not a subset of the Ph.D. requirements.
+Doctoral Student Status Policy (including statute of limitations) www.cmu.edu/policies/student-and-student-life/doctoralstudent-status.html Please note that the requirements for the M.S. in Chemistry are not a subset of the Ph.D. requirements.
 Interested students may need to complete additional work to receive the M.S.
-Students interested in receiving the M.S. are advised to consult with Dr. Ryan Sullivan and Lorna Williams as soon as possible, ideally by the start of the second year in residence.
+Students interested in receiving the M.S. are advised to consult with the GPC or Academic Program Manager, ideally by the start of the second year in residence.